 Though the title of this poem is “War Photographer”, in actuality, it brings to light the difference between “Rural England” and places where wars are fought (Northern Ireland, the Lebanon, and Cambodia), between the indifference or comfort of the newspaper editor and its readers and the suffering of the people in the photographs.
 There is no name given to the photographer.
 He is anonymous and could be any of those who do the recording of war scenes.
 He is neither an observer nor a recorder of others’ lives.
 He is just an outsider (“alone/with spools of suffering”) who keeps moving between two worlds but doesn’t feel comfortable in anything.

 A simile where the poet compares the photographer to a priest represents his seriousness toward his job, and how by taking their photographs, he helps those who are helpless.
 His darkroom is the resemblance to a church wherein his red light is similar to a coloured lantern.
 The poet has appropriately used this image here, as similar to a priest; he also gives sermons on how fragile we have become, and how short-lived our life has become.

 When the poet says, “The only light is red and softly glows,” he brings to light the connotations of danger and blood lost in the war but it may also relate to the light in the room wherein the photographer does the development of the photos that he has taken during the war.

-Besides, there are a plethora of religious imagery in the poem, for example; “intone a Mass,” and “…this were a church and he a priest,” Here the meaning of ‘Intone a Mass’ is to recite a religious ceremony without any intonation.
+Besides, there is a plethora of religious imagery in the poem, for example; “intone a Mass,” and “…this were a church and he a priest,” Here the meaning of ‘Intone a Mass’ is to recite a religious ceremony without any intonation.